davidmdm/muxter/README.md

 ## Why muxter?

 The go community generally likes to keep dependencies to a minimum.
+I do too.
 Every week a new gopher will ask what dependency they should use for web development.
-Should they use gorilla / gin / echo / httprouter?
+Should they use gorilla / gin / echo / httprouter / standard lib?

 What is the answer?
 The standard library.

 Truth be told, I agree whole heartedly.
 I want to use the net/http ServeMux for my servers.
-However it does not match path params, and that makes it just not viable to use for anything other than play.
+However it does not match path params and that makes it just not viable to use all the time.

 So why muxter?

 - It aims to route and work exactly as the standard library's http.ServeMux.
 - It matches path params.
+- It supports middleware.
 - It's small.
 - It's a hundred percent standard library compatible.

-There are no special handler function types.
-No such thing as a muxter.Context that hides http request and response write types.
+And most importantly it does not seek to do or become anything more, or have many options or be framework-y in anyway.

+Maybe provide some highly desired middlewares in the future...
+Maybe.
+But that's it.
+Don't murder me.
+Maybe.

 ### Caveats